IfOnlyYouKnew/Flash/README.md

 Thank you for your interest!
 I do not take credit for the use and or availability of any Adobe Related Content, You alone are responsible for your actions and use of such content.
-This Project and any files made available are intended for Educational Purposes Only, All rights reserved to Adobe & Others.
+This Project and any files made available are intended for Educational Purposes and Use Only, All rights reserved to Adobe & Others.

 I DO NOT TAKE CREDIT FOR THE AVAILABILITY OF SUCH FILES AS THEY ARE SPREAD ACROSS THE INTERNET, THIS IS INTENDED TO TEACH THOSE WANTING TO LEARN AND NOTHING ELSE.